When thinking about the sinking of the Titanic, the majority of people assume that the iceberg was the only cause of the sinking.

 TITANIC SURVIVOR – SOURCE.

-There are many theories that if the Titanic hit the iceberg straight on, the damage would have been less.
-The SS Kronprinz Wilhelm hit an iceberg head on in 1907 and managed to sail to her destination with a crushed bow.
+There are many theories that the Titanic’s damage would have been less if it had hit the iceberg straight on.
+The SS Kronprinz Wilhelm hit an iceberg head-on in 1907 and managed to sail to her destination with a crushed bow.

 There are some rumours that helmsman Robert Hichens mistakenly turned the ship the wrong way in a panic, although this was never confirmed.

-The Titanic’s Rivets May Have Been of Poor Quality and May Have Accelerated The Sinking
+The Titanic’s Rivets May Have Been of Poor Quality and This May Have Accelerated The Sinking

-The best material to use for rivets is Steel but Iron had to be used in a number of places.
+Steel is the best material for rivets, but Iron had to be used in several places.

-The Iron used in the rivets was prone to break at low temperatures this effect was even worse.
-Sailing through the icy waters of the Atlantic the hull of the ship would have been very cold.
+The Iron used in the rivets was prone to breaking at low temperatures, and this effect was even worse when sailing through the icy waters of the Atlantic.
+The ship’s hull would have been very cold.

-Many historians believe that the rivet quality didn’t affect the Titanics sinking.
-Olympic was build in the same way and never had any issues during her long career.
+Many historians believe the rivet quality didn’t affect the Titanic’s sinking.
+Olympic was built in the same way and never had any issues during her long career.

 The Guests of The Titanic Opened Their Portholes

-On modern cruise ships the porthole or oceanview windows in cabins do not open but back in 1912 they did.
+On modern cruise ships, the porthole or oceanview windows in cabins do not open, but they did in 1912.

-The bulkheads on the Titanic which stood up from the bottom of the ship didn’t reach the passenger decks because they were too short.
+The bulkheads on the Titanic, which rose from the bottom of the ship, didn’t reach the passenger decks because they were too short.

 This meant that in the rest of the ship above the bulkheads water could just flow over, there were no truly watertight compartments.